gongahkia/tanabata/napkin.md

 ## FUA

+* add an architecture diagram of how everything works in mermaid code with icons and elements to the README.md once everything is done

 * focus on this for now
     * try scraping with playwright, converting existing scraping code to playwright
     * go back to debug capitaland_shakespeare.py to click the 'Load More' event when first obtaining each store's URL, consider using the A-Z boxes at the top of the page to obtain every possible URL instead